virot/powershellYK/Docs/Commands/Confirm-YubikeyAttestion.md

 ```

 ## DESCRIPTION
-This cmdlet allows for verification of the attestion of Yubikeys.
+This cmdlet allows for verification of the attestion of YubiKeys.
 This can be used both to verify the attestion certificate and Certificate Request with and without built in attestion.

 ## EXAMPLES